According to the U.S. Department of Energy, organizations can save 12-18% in cost savings by implementing preventive maintenance (PM) initiatives.

 Meter-based preventive maintenance (PM) is more nuanced because it depends upon the utilization of the asset or piece of equipment, based on internals like the number of hours in use, miles driven, or cycles performed.
 Meanwhile, this approach can be difficult to predict when future maintenance may be required.

 FMX enables you to support both types of preventive maintenance (PM) approaches to give you maximum flexibility in managing your operations.
 And best of all, you can employ both methods simultaneously on the same asset, ensuring you can effectively support your preventive maintenance initiatives.

 When should I employ time-based preventive maintenance (PM)?

-Time-based PM is best used on key assets to ensure they are operating properly: Often a periodic, visual evaluation or process and keep them in good working order.
+Time-based PM is best used on key assets to ensure the asset's conditions meet your organization's needs.
+Often, a periodic visual evaluation or general maintenance process is the best strategy to uncover reactive maintenance needs.
 Examples include:

 "Clean gutters every 12 months"

 “Lubricate pumps every 7 days"